This homemade granola or muesli bar recipe makes a healthier muesli bar alternative to the store bought version, and it’s great for cooking with kids.

 My kids love to eat muesli bars so I was determined to develop a homemade version that they will eat as enthusiastically as the store bought bars and this recipe is definitely a winner.
 As well as being cheaper and healthier than its store bought counterpart, I can easily change up the flavors based on what I have available in the cupboard.

 For the version shared here I used dried apples as I recently made an oven-dried batch from late summer produce.
 But other fruit choices that I’ve found work well include: dried apricots, peaches and pears, dates and coconut.

 These muesli bars are quick and easy to make.
-Punky loves to drag a kitchen chair to the bench and help me cook.
-He has recently learned to crack eggs and this is one of his favourite recipes as he gets to practice cracking three of them.
-These bars are enjoyed in our house as a morning tea or kinder snack for Punky & Cuddles.
-Mr Fresh also gets one packed in with his work lunch.
+My four year old son loves to drag a kitchen chair to the bench and help me cook.
+He has recently learned to crack eggs and this is one of his favorite recipes as he gets to practice cracking three of them!

 - 150 grams butter

 - 3 tablespoons of seeds – I use pumpkin and flax seeds

 - Turn the oven on to heat to 160ºC.

 - Melt the butter and honey over low heat in a pan.